Dogs need regular walking to explore the world, expel energy, and get a good amount of exercise.

 Dogs go outside to use the bathroom.
 You don’t want them making a mess on your clean carpet!

-If your dog makes a mad dash to the grass every time, they may be having a bathroom emergency.
+If your dog makes a mad dash to the grass every time, it may be having a bathroom emergency.
 This urgency will make them pull so they can find sweet relief.

-You’ll know this is your problem if your dog walks and poops at the same time.
+You’ll know this is your problem if your dog walks and poops simultaneously.
 You’d pull, too, if you waited hours to go potty!

 Reason 2: They Want To Smell Something

-Sense of smell is important to most animals, especially canines.
+Sense of smell is essential to most animals, especially canines.
 This is because dogs use smell to understand the world around them.

 Curiosity may have killed the cat, but dogs are different.
 If your dog yanks you around on walks, they probably have something they want to smell.